Pregnancy Massage at SWEAT Southsea

 The stimulating effects of the massage strokes help to increase circulation, which will increase the flow of nutrients delivered to the baby via the placenta.
 Massage aids the lymphatic system by stimulating the white cells of the immune system, encouraging the elimination of waste and toxins, which will help relieve oedema or swelling.

-In addition research also shows that the baby can greatly benefit from massage as endorphins (feel good chemicals) are released by the mother during massage that are passed onto the baby.
+In addition research also shows that the baby can greatly benefit from massage as endorphins (the feel-good chemicals) are released by the mother during massage that are passed onto the baby.
 Quite often the therapist will feel the baby kick and move as it too responds to the massage treatment.